a20r/rover/experiments/README.md

     - Experiments with a fixed camera angle of 0 degrees
     - Also gathering the time difference data in the time grid

+- Wed June 25 18:00:50 Rover Gaussian
+    - Experiments using a fixed camera angle of 15 degrees
+    - The area of the workspace was 2000x2000
+    - 25, 30, 35 boids with varying number of risk points were used